 - Be honest and analyze your own name.

-Decide is it easy for people to pronounce your name?
-Nothing is worst then people pronouncing your name right?
+Decide whether is it easy for people to pronounce your name.
+Nothing is worst than people pronouncing your name right?

 - Align your brand with your domain.
 Search the internet to see that no one else has the same name as yours.

-- Don’t use hyphens or numbers in your name – because these are stop words that are not recognized by internet language.
-Like apostrophe in Veena’s is not great in a business name.
+- Don’t use hyphens or numbers in your name – because these stop words that are not recognized by internet language.
+Like apostrophes in Veena’s is not great in a business name.

-- Always use a dot.com for your business. – Search the web and if you see the dot.com of your business is not available – try looking for something else.
-It’s the mostly widely searched method.
+- Always use dot.com for your business. – Search the web and if you see the dot.com of your business is not available – try looking for something else.
+It’s the most widely searched method.